Matthew Gregory Lewis: Professional life

 There Lewis produced in ten weeks his romance Ambrosio or The Monk, which was published anonymously in the summer of the following year and immediately gained him celebrity.
 However, some passages were such that about a year after its appearance an injunction to restrain its sale was obtained.
 In the second edition, Lewis cited himself as the author and as a Member of Parliament (for Hindon in Wiltshire), and removed what he assumed were the objectionable passages, but the work retained much of its horrific character.
 Lord Byron in English Bards and Scotch Reviewers wrote of "Wonder-working Lewis, Monk or Bard / Who fain wouldst make Parnassus a churchyard; / Even Satan's self with thee might dread to dwell, / And in thy skull discern a deeper hell."
 The Marquis de Sade also praised Lewis in his essay "Reflections on the Novel".

 On 22 March 1802 Harriett Litchfield appeared in a Gothic monodrama at The Haymarket called The Captive by Lewis.
 This recounts the story of a wife imprisoned by her husband.
 The stage directions included details designed to improve the Gothic situation.
 Litchfield was complimented for her delivery "in the most perfect manner", but she plays a woman denied any human contact and kept in a modern dungeon.
 She is not mad but realises that she will soon be a maniac.
 The play is thought to have been suggested by one of Mary Wollstonecraft's books.
 It was said that even the staff of the theatre left in horror.
-The play was only staged once.
+The play was staged only once.

 Lewis held two estates in Jamaica: Cornwall estate in Westmoreland Parish and Hordley estate in Saint Thomas Parish.
 According to the slave registers, Hordley was co-owned with George Scott and Matthew Henry Scott and their shares were purchased by Lewis in 1817, thus making him sole owner of more than 500 slaves.

 Lewis visited Percy Bysshe Shelley and Mary Shelley in Geneva, Switzerland, in the summer of 1816 and recounted five ghost stories, which Shelley recorded in his "Journal at Geneva (including ghost stories) and on return to England, 1816", beginning with the entry for 18 August, which was published posthumously.